Soton-CompGen/LDMAP/README.md

 `[MAF]` is the desired minor allele frequency cutoff (suggest 0.05);\
 `[HWE]` is the desired Hardy-Weinberg equilibrium deviation p-value cutoff (Suggest 0.001).

+All output files must be unique where running parallel instances of the program.

 Output files
 ------------

 ####

-Generation of the final LD map is a computationally intensive process, iteratively fitting values for the unknown variables \(L\), \(M\) and \(\epsilon\) to the Mal<span>é</span>cot model.
+Generation of the final LD map is a computationally intensive process, iteratively fitting values for the unknown variables *L*, *M* and *&epsilon;* to the Mal<span>é</span>cot-Morton model.
 Utilisation of parallel computing for this stage will greatly increase throughput for LD map generation.
-The final `.map` file format is shown below:
+The final `.ldmap` file format is shown below:

     #Reading the intermediate data file: example.int
-    #Writing the map file: example.map lnlk=  53850.17171
+    #Writing the map file: example.ldmap lnlk=  53850.17171
     # N(number of pairs)= 1194501  m(number of SNPs)= 11938 df= 1194499.0 V(error variance)= 0.04508
     #
     #           Locus     kb map       LDU map